kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. Tibial and common peroneal nerves
 	E. Tibial and femoral nerves

-#### Answer: B. Femoral and obturator nerves - ?
+#### Answer: B. Femoral and obturator nerves - *FALSE* = A. Femoral and common peroneal nerves - TRUE
+- Biceps Femoris is a flexor of Leg
+	- After it is flexed, muscle can rotate Tibia laterally on Femur
+	- Long Head of Biceps also extends Thigh
+- Biceps Femoris has **double innervation** from
+	1. Tibial Portion of Sciatic Nerve to Long Head of Biceps Femoris
+	2. Branch of Common Peroneal Division of Sciatic to Short Head of Biceps Femoris

 ### Q1.15
-Patients with myocardial infarction usually experience excruciating pain running down the left upper extremity.
+Patients with myocardial infarction usually experience excruciating pain running down the *left upper extremity*.
 This referred pain is relayed by the:

 	A. Left intercostobrachial nerve
 	B. Left musculocutaneous nerve